 Aboriginal and Torres Strait Islander artwork can come in a number of different mediums.
 For example, music, writing, visual arts, media arts, performing arts.
-This guide, refers to visual arts, specifically any artwork you wish to use for your RAP-e.g. on the front cover, throughout the document, or to include on brochures, posters and any other forms of promotional material.
+This guide focuses mainly on visual arts, specifically any artwork you wish to use for your RAP - e.g. on the front cover, throughout the document, or to include on brochures, posters and any other material related to your RAP.